Hexagon9099/e-commerce_website_logs_user_behavior/README.md

 See [step 4 in the instructions](https://github.com/Hexagon9099/website_logs/blob/main/INSTRUCTIONS.md#step-4-exploring-the-project-results) for guidance on exploring the results.

 ## Detailed project description (optional)
+### ⚙️ Data Preprocessing with Apache Spark
+Before the data is loaded into the GCS Datalake, it undergoes preprocessing, cleaning, and normalization using Apache Spark, ensuring that even the first table in BigQuery contains clean, standardized data.
+Afterward, dbt models leverage these cleansed datasets to generate business analytics and insights.

+Key data transformations in Spark: \
+🔹 Data cleaning and normalization: fixing anomalies and standardizing values (e.g., SafFRi → Safari, payment methods corrections). \
+🔹 Date handling: using `make_timestamp()` to correct timestamps. \
+🔹 Null management: replacing `Unknown` with `NULL` for accurate gender analysis. \
+🔹 Data classification: standardizing payment methods. \
+🔹 Performance optimization: `repartition(10)` for efficient data distribution before writing to Parquet.

+### 👨‍💼 Advanced Business Analytics with dbt
 ### 1. Fraud Detection & Security Analysis 🕵️‍♂️
 **Question**: _How can we systematically detect and eliminate fraudulent traffic to ensure data integrity?_